liftek22/HOV-AV_paper/README.md

 Showed values.
 But then why is this for Morning Peak only?
 TODO: Ask Hella - the definition of MP scenario~~

+Tring to do strikethroughs.
+This seems helpful https://stackoverflow.com/questions/41395000/strikethrough-code-in-markdown-on-github